IBM/opensource-ai-workshop/docs/pre-work/README.md

 !!! note
     You can save time by starting the model download used for the lab in the background by running `ollama pull granite4:micro` in its own terminal.
 You might have to run `ollama serve` first depending on how you installed it.

-## Installing AnythingLLM

-Download and install it from their [website](https://anythingllm.com/desktop) based on your operating system.
-We'll configure it later in the workshop.

-!!! note
-    You only need one of AnythingLLM or Open-WebUI for this lab.

 ## Installing Open-WebUI